Fox682/Projects/MS-SQL Home Lab.md

 ```
 Download all the \*.deb files

-Install the CLI
+Install the CLI:
 ```
 dkpg -i docker-ce-cli_18.09.3~3-0~debian-stretch_amd64.deb
 ```
-Install containerd.io
+Install containerd.io:
 ```
 dpkg -i containerd.io_1.2.4-1_amd64.deb
 ```

-Install the docker files
+Install the docker files:
 ```
 docker-ce_18.09.3~3-0~debian-stretch_amd64.deb
 ```

-Run and Test
+Run and Test:
 ```
 docker run hello-world
 ```

-Note: To update the Docker .deb package, download and install Docker again
+**Note:**  To update the Docker .deb package, download and install Docker again

 When installation is successful you will get output: